darryk10/opslevel-mcp/.github/pull_request_template.md

 - [ ] I have run this code, and it appears to resolve the stated issue.
 - [ ] This PR has no user interface changes or has already received approval from product management to change the interface.
-- [ ] Make a [changie](https://github.com/OpsLevel/opslevel-mcp/blob/main/CONTRIBUTING.md#changie-change-log-generation) entry that explains the customer facing outcome of this change
+- [ ] Make a [changie](https://github.com/OpsLevel/opslevel-mcp/blob/main/CONTRIBUTING.md#changie-change-log-generation) entry that explains the customer facing outcome of this change.